 - Make sure that the text on your web page shares the brand message.

-Whenever possible, states should embrace traditional forms of media such as radio, television and newspaper.
-Work through those outlets to share the CTE message.
-These are often free forms of publicity, and they can spread a message broadly and quickly.
-A number of states have already been working to share the CTE message through these forms of media, and the resources they have created are included below.
+Whenever possible, embrace traditional forms of media such as radio, television and newspaper.
+Work through those outlets to share the CTE message to spread a message broadly and quickly.

 - Put together media packets to educate local journalists about CTE, and include local success stories.